 If none of the suggested solutions resolve the problem, the Advanced troubleshooting section provides tips and references for further troubleshooting.

 Work through these tasks to resolve issues that occur during installation.
-Retest the installation after each step to see whether the problem has been resolved.
+Retry the installation after each step to see whether the problem has been resolved.

 1. Make sure that your computer meets the minimum requirements for the product you are trying to install.